WASP-121

-WASP-121, also known as CD-38 3220 and formally named Dilmun, is a magnitude 10.4 star located approximately 858 ly away in the constellation Puppis.
+WASP-121, also known as CD−38 3220 and formally named Dilmun, is a magnitude 10.4 star located approximately 858 ly away in the constellation Puppis.
 WASP-121 has a mass and radius similar to the Sun's.
 It hosts one known exoplanet.
+Due to the star's strongly titled rotational axis with a stellar inclination angle of 8.1°, the planet's orbit is almost polar.

 The star, although metal-rich in terms of overall contents of heavy elements, is depleted of carbon.
 The carbon to oxygen molar ratio of 0.23 for WASP-121 is well below the solar ratio of 0.55.

 Nomenclature

 The designation WASP-121 indicates that this was the 121st star found to have a planet by the Wide Angle Search for Planets.

 In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Bahrain, were announced in June 2023.
 WASP-121 is named Dilmun after the ancient civilization, and its planet is named Tylos after the ancient Greek name for Bahrain.